Meteor-Community-Packages/meteor-autoform/README.md

 generated DOM element, but you can also optionally do `placeholder="schemaLabel"` to use the field label defined in the schema as the input's placeholder value.
+* Each individual input type might accept and use additional attributes.

 Here's an example of passing `options` to generate a `select` field: